Himanshu003-r/A-Store-API/README.md

 # A simple API for e-commerce websites
-This is the simple API backend which stores the product fetched from `package.json` and populate the Mongo database
+This is the simple API for backend which stores the product fetched from `package.json` and populate the Mongo database.

 # What's some cool features?
 * PAGINATION - For improved performance and data handling